sotheanith-sok/Spooky-Shooter/README.md

 # Spooky Shooter
 #### Description:
 ```
-A verticle shooter in a holloween theme with local-op supports designed using LIBGDX and Ashely framwork.
+A verticle shooter in a halloween theme with local-op supports designed using LIBGDX and Ashely framwork.
 ```

 #### Course: